Jumpscale/Docs/MultiNode/GridPortal/Nodes.md

 An overview of all nodes in a set up.
 Shown under [http:localhost:82/Grid/Nodes](http:localhost:82/grid/Nodes)

-Jobs are sortable and filterable by time of occurrence, command, result and STATE.
-Further details show Grid and node IDs where the job ran, roles the job ran by, the executed [JumpScript](../AgentController1/JumpScript.md) if one was, which queue the job ran on and logs from the job.
+Nodes are sortable and filterable by grid and node IDs, node name, roles the nodes have and their IPs.

 Job states can be:
 * "OK" for jobs that have been executed successfully.